aospandaaos/aospandaaos.github.io/build-server.md

 Now you are ready to use repo to get the code for you

 Repo works in two stages: first you download the manifest, then you synchronize each of the git repositories listed in the manifest.
-The total download is going to be about 160 GiB.
-This is how to get the manifest, using branch android-14.0.0_r28 as an example:
+Up to android-14.0.0_r28, the total download is about 160 GiB.
+From r29 onwards a full repo init and sync is about 900 GiB (!) so it's best practice to make a shallow clone by setting the depth to 1.
+This is how to get the manifest, using branch android-14.0.0_r37 as an example:
 ```
-$ repo init -u https://android.googlesource.com/platform/manifest -b android-14.0.0_r28
+$ repo init --depth=1 -u https://android.googlesource.com/platform/manifest -b android-14.0.0_r37
 ```
-Note: at this stage you can instruct repo to do a "shallow clone", which leaves out the git history and cuts the total download down to about 100 GiB.
-Here is the repo command to do that:
+If you want to get the full git history, just miss off the --depth option:
 ```
-$ repo init --depth=1 -u https://android.googlesource.com/platform/manifest -b android-14.0.0_r28
+$ repo init -u https://android.googlesource.com/platform/manifest -b android-14.0.0_r37
 ```
 Whichever way you do it, repo init sets up the repo environment in (hidden) directory ~/aosp/.repo.
 The manifest is stored in ~/aosp/.repo/manifests/default.xml.